openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/04-creating-the-resources.md

 kubectl apply -f database-all.yaml
 ```

-As with the dry run, `kubectl apply` will list the resources, except this time the resources will be created.
+As with the dry run, `kubectl apply` will list the resources, except this time the resources will be created as we didn't supply `--dry-run`.

 ```
 secret/blog-credentials created